2010 United States House of Representatives election in Wyoming

 The 2010 United States House of Representatives election in Wyoming was held on November 2, 2010, and determined who would represent the state of Wyoming in the United States House of Representatives.
-Representatives are elected for two-year terms; the elected served in the 112th Congress from January 4, 2011, until January 3, 2013.
+Representatives are elected for two-year terms; the elected served in Congress from 2011 to 2013.
 The election coincided with the 2010 midterm elections.

-Wyoming has one seat in the House, apportioned according to the 2000 United States Census.
+Wyoming has one seat in the House, apportioned according to the 2000 United States census.
 Its 2008-2010 congressional House delegation consisted of one Republican.